SamStudio8/samstudio8.github.io.off/_posts/2015-04-22-the-story-so-far-p2.md

 ```

 This was unsettling.
 This is the sort of thing I've not needed to worry about before.
 Files just get handled and
 then things happen?
-I've never experienced such a **wait**!
-I scrabbled for a calculator, to take 15 minutes to
+I've never experienced such a wait for mere file I/O. I scrabbled for a calculator; to take 15 minutes to
-handle ~781 million lines, we must be doing around 867,777 lines every second, that's not bad.
+handle ~781 million lines, we must be doing around 867,777 lines every second, that's not too bad.
+So what's taking
+so long?
 Suddenly the scale of what I was trying to do set in: it's not that Python is *slow* (although neither is it the
 fastest method), there really is just a **significant** amount of data here.
 Over three quarters of a billion
 lines; that's twelve lines (or rather, three whole FASTQ records) for every person in the UK[^2].